 How HOSI is different to current management

-Currently, wild animals including wild deer, pigs, tahr, chamois and goats are managed by DOC under the Wild Animal Control Act 1977 for the purpose of ensuring “concerted action against damaging effects of wild animals on vegetation, soils, waters, and wildlife”.
+Currently, wild animals including wild deer, pigs, tahr, chamois and goats are managed across all land by DOC under the Wild Animal Control Act 1977 for the purpose of ensuring “concerted action against damaging effects of wild animals on vegetation, soils, waters, and wildlife”.
 This means that DOC manages wild animals to minimise their impacts on the environment.

 Current work is funded and managed through DOC.
 In some cases, DOC has community agreements in place where wild animal management is carried out and funded by another organisation.